 You will be able to see whether they currently have a password, but you will not be able to view their current password.
 You will need to type the password in both fields and then click the Save password button to update the password.

 If you create a password here, we recommend communicating the password verbally rather than via email or text message.
 This will help ensure the password remains somewhat secure.
 If you are creating a new profile to invite someone to become a control panel user, we recommend using the pop-up attached to your profile image in the top right-hand corner of the control panel.

 Note that only admins can reset a control panel user's password.
 Therefore, if you are not an admin and you are viewing a control panel user's profile, this section will be hidden.

-When memberships are enabled and created in the Settings section of the control panel, and individual's memberships can be edited from her profile.
+When memberships are enabled and created in the Settings section of the control panel, an individual's memberships can be edited from their profile.

-With donations enabled, the finances section will include donations, pledges, and amount fundraised.
+With donations enabled, the Finances section will include donations, pledges, and amount fundraised.
 PDF receipts for each donation received can be downloaded.
-You can also edit existing one-time, installment, or monthly donations.
-You can record a donation received offline or charge a donor's credit card by clicking on the "new donation" link.
+You can edit existing one-time, installment, or monthly donations.
 You can also record new pledges.
 This information can also be viewed and edited from the Finances section of the control panel.

 With invoices enabled, the finances section will include revenue, credit, and prepaid information.

 If either of these features are enabled, the finances section will include expenditures.
 If neither donations nor invoices are enabled, profiles will not include a finances section.